-He then puts these two to work with a given technology to produce a fresh marketable commodity.
+He then puts these two to work within a given technology to produce a fresh marketable commodity.
 This is then sold in the market place plus a surplus value to make a profit.

 But it does not stop here.
 The capitalists does not consume all the profit as luxury.
-Rather he re-invests it to produce more commodities.
+Rather he/she re-invests it to produce more commodities.

-To do this he must expand labour and apply new technologies to produce new and better commodities.
+To do this, the capitalist must expand labour and apply new technologies to produce new and better commodities.

 Why?
 For Marx the coercive laws of competition compels the entrepreneur to reinvest the surplus.
-If he does not he will be destroyed by his competitors.
+If he/she does not he/she will be destroyed by his competitors.